-I was honored to have the opportunity to pick the brain of bodybuilding guru Dr. Rick Silverman.
-Get stoked, folks – he’s a master when it comes to packing on muscle in a safe, natural and healthy way and has tons of tips for us.
+I was honored to talk turkey with bodybuilding guru Dr. Rick Silverman.
+He’s a master when it comes to packing on muscle in a safely and naturally.
+No weird supplements or drugs, just no-nonsense results.

 Who is This Rick Silverman, Anyway?